SirCamyCamCam/Polarity/README.md

 # Polarity

-Technology Student Association Game (2014)
+Basic flash player game created for the Technology Student Association state compeition in 2014.

+Won 3rd place for the state of Florida.

+Artist: Justin Nguyen